davidlevyelias/gma2_workers/README.md

 - **Linear Scaling:** Proven performance gains.
 A task that takes **155s** with 1 worker takes **~8s** with 19 workers.
 - **Zero Global Pollution:** Smart cleanup mechanisms ensure your `_G` namespace stays clean.
 - **Two Execution Modes:**
     - `timer` (Default): High-performance, low-overhead using native timer interrupts.
     - `cmd`: Robust, isolated execution using the command line pipeline.
+- **Async or Await:** Call `RunAsync` with an `onComplete` callback, or `RunSync` to block until all workers finish and immediately receive the response.
 - **Lua 5.3 Compatible:** Ready for standard Lua environments.

 🧱 **Project Structure**